jump-dev/JuMP.jl/docs/src/extensions.md

 ## Extending JuMP macros

-In order to provide the most convenient syntax for the user to create variables, constraints or set the objective of a JuMP extension, it might be required to use macros similar to [`@variable`](@ref), [`@constraint`](@ref) and [`@objective`](@ref).
+In order to provide a convenient syntax for the user to create variables, constraints or set the objective of a JuMP extension, it might be required to use macros similar to [`@variable`](@ref), [`@constraint`](@ref) and [`@objective`](@ref).